Ride2Rail/incentive-provider/README.md

 ### Class AuthTokenObtainer
 The class implements acquisition and renewal of the communication token from the login in end-point.
 The URL and headers need to be provided as parameters.
+If more requests simultaneously ask for an authentication token from AL api, only the first is allowed and the others wait.
+This parallelism is implemented by the binary Semaphore mechanism.

 ### Class RequestObtainer
 The class executes requests to an external end-point.
 It reads the parameters of the authentication end-point from the